Phase-resolved hard X-ray emission of the high-mass binary LS 5039: a spectral hardening above 50 keV detected with

 \section{Discussion and Conclusions}

-The analysis of the vast amount of \isgri\ data on \ls\ has allowed to investigate for the first time its $\sim$ 100~keV emission and discover a spectral break at $\sim$ 50~keV, which should be accounted for within future quantitative models of high-energy emission of the binary.
+We analyzed a vast amount of \isgri\ data for \ls\ in order to investigate its $\sim$ 100~keV emission for the first time and discovered a spectral break at $\sim$ 50~keV, which should be accounted for within future quantitative models of high-energy emission from the binary.